CarlosNZ/fig-tree-evaluator/README.md

   }
   ```

-- For operators (not fragments, as they always require named parameters), parameters can be represented positionally (equivalent to the `children` property in normal operator nodes) in an array.
+- For operator nodes (not fragments, as they always require named parameters), parameters can be represented positionally (equivalent to the `children` property in normal operator nodes) in an array.
 The above example could also be expressed as:
   ```js
   {
     $regex: [ 'home@myplace.com', '^[A-Za-z0-9.]+@[A-Za-z0-9]+\\.[A-Za-z0-9.]+$' ]
   }
   ```

-- Operators with a single parameter can just be placed directly as the single property value.
+- Operator nodes with a single parameter can just be placed directly as the single property value.
 For example:
   ```js
   {
     operator: "getData",